infinitered/Parsistence/README.md

 ### Queries

 Queries use a somewhat different pattern than ActiveRecord but are relatively familiar.
+They are most like persistence.js.

 ```ruby
 Car.eq(license: "ABC-123", model: "Camry").order(year: :desc).limit(25).fetch do |cars, error|